webix-hub/docs/data/spreadsheet/loading_data.md

 		save: {
 			data:"server/data.php", // if data is changed
-			sizes:"server/sizes.php", // if cells' sizes are changed spans:"server/spans.php", // if cells are merged or splitted styles:"server/styles.php" // if styles are changed or a new one created }
+			sizes:"server/sizes.php", // if cells' sizes are changed spans:"server/spans.php", // if cells are merged or split styles:"server/styles.php" // if styles are changed or a new one created }
 	});